Cadbury Logo

 Cadbury' Logo 1866

 The first significant redesign of the logo took place in 1866.
-It depicts only a verbal inscription made in thin white letters.
-At the same time, the complex details and interesting spellings of the letters that took place in the original variation of the logo were removed.
-An interesting feature is that the width is different; sometimes, it is noticeable at a glance.
-The verbal inscription received a brown background for customers to associate the logo with chocolate.
+It depicts only a verbal inscription in thin white letters.
+At the same time, the complex details and unusual letter spellings that appeared in the original logo variation were removed.
+An interesting feature is that the width varies; sometimes it is noticeable at a glance.
+The verbal inscription was set against a brown background so customers could associate the logo with chocolate.

 1876 – 1905